 Corrugated metal is one with a rippled look, with the metal appearing to have waves.
 The rippled look, called ridges, makes this metal excellent at encouraging water runoff.
 If it rains, the water does not collect on or around the area, preventing the framing material from rotting, especially if it is wood.

 It is extra work having to replace the fence frame because of deterioration; you want to have material that lasts as long as the metal sheets or close to them.
 Pressure-treated timber is ideal for this purpose.

 Using a wood fence also has its benefits, as explained below:

 With a wood fence, you can get creative.
 Different types of paint work on wood and give it a new look each time you repaint.
 You can even mix colors without making the fence appear tawdry.
-Also, the material gives room for easily shortening if necessary.
-And there are available accessories that go well with wood fences to give the yard a new look.
+Also, the material gives room for easy shortening if necessary.
+And some available accessories go well with wood fences to give the yard a new look.

 There are different styles to choose from; you can go for rustic or stick with a sophisticated design.
 The choice is yours, but you must consider the environment and what suits it.
 A wood fence can provide privacy without making the property appear like a fortress.